 - List any pre-requisites and/or co-requisites

-- Detail the official course student learning outcomes (THESE ARE LISTED IN THE COURSE OUTLINE OF RECORD and also in the Course Information Section of the College Website): Course information including SLOs
+- Detail the official course student learning outcomes (THESE ARE LISTED IN THE COURSE OUTLINE OF RECORD in the eLumen Curriculum Library.

 Part III: What can students expect during class?